 “I saw an advert for a volunteering opportunity working with young people as a coach.
 After a month I was hooked and started working on an exit strategy to leave my job and complete my counselling training.”

 “The idea behind Citizen was to earn an income from training, counselling and coaching work so that I could spend two days a week on local community projects.
 I had no idea what a social enterprise was back in those days!”

-Based at the Custard Factory, Citizen Coaching became a community interest company in 2010.
-Ninety percent of its income comes from selling counselling, coaching and digital marketing services to a diverse customer base of individuals, third sector organisations, private business and statutory bodies.
+Initially Based at the Custard Factory, Citizen Coaching became a community interest company in 2010.
+Up to 80% of its income comes from selling counselling, coaching and digital marketing services to a diverse customer base of individuals, third sector organisations, private business and statutory bodies.

 “Earlier this year we realised the story and key messages about Citizen Coaching and what we do were getting lost.
 We’d diversified in so many areas, picking up new contracts – from coaching ex-offenders to delivering social media for UK conferences – and were struggling to get across the full extent of our services and how they inter-relate.”

 This was brought into focus when Martin was selected for a new national programme of social enterprise leaders looking to grow their businesses and increase social impact.

 “To move forward and grow, I realised that we needed to consolidate and build our core services and communicate these to our customers in a straightforward way.
 Over the past few months we’ve focused on grouping together activities under three trading brands.
 Each has been given its own brand identity, so that we can better connect with target markets for each service.”